No booking fees on the app

 Derby to Birmingham New Street train travel guide

-Travelling by train from Derby to Birmingham New Street is efficient and offers a scenic and comfortable experience.
-With frequent departures from Derby, you can reach Birmingham New Street in just 32m, making it one of the fastest and most convenient ways to travel between these two places.
+Taking the train from Derby to Birmingham New Street is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Derby, you can arrive at Birmingham New Street in just 32m, making it a quick and convenient option for travelling between these two places.

 Planning and booking